Toshihiko Hasegawa and Masamichi Ida: Murders

 In 1979, Hasegawa owned a car repair business in Aichi Prefecture.
 Ida was one of his employees.
 Hasegawa's business was struggling and he was in a large amount of debt.
 Hasegawa then devised a plan to pay the money he owed.
 He put out a life insurance policy on one of his customers, 20-year-old Teruyoshi Eguchi.
 Hasegawa and Ida then invited him to join them on a fishing trip.
 In the early hours of November 19, 1979, the two forced Eguchi overboard and left him to drown.
 However, when Hasegawa and Ida tried to cash in on the insurance policy, they were unsuccessful.
-Eguchi had ironically been suicidal and left a suicide note at his home.
+Eguchi had been suicidal and coincidentally left a suicide note at his home.
 Consequently, the life insurance policy was rendered moot.

 Hasegawa's business went bankrupt and he joined the trucking business as a subcontractor for a transportation company.
 In November 1982, Hasegawa hired 30-year-old Akio Harada as a driver.
 He then conspired with Ida and a third man to kill Akio, who had a life insurance policy of 20 million yen.
 On January 24, 1983, after watching Akio get into his truck, the third man followed him in another car.
 Ida stopped the truck at a planned location in Kyoto Prefecture and bludgeoned Akio to death with an iron bar.

 Afterwards, Ida and the third man carried Akio's body back to the driver's seat of the truck.
 Ida then dropped the truck off a cliff and told the police that Akio had died in a traffic accident.
 Hasegawa, Ida, and the third man received a 20 million yen payout.
 The Harada family had deeply trusted Hasegawa and even lent him money.
 Akio's mother lent Hasegawa two million yen to pay for the truck.
 Masaharu Harada, Akio's older brother, lent Hasegawa 1.8 million yen since Akio had a loan with Hasegawa prior to his death.

 Hasegawa still did not have enough money to pay his debts.
 He borrowed high interest money from a loan shark, 39-year-old Yoshio Sakakibara.
 To avoid having to pay the money back, Hasegawa conspired with Ida to kill him.
 The two beat him to death with a metal bar Handa, Aichi and stole his belongings.
 The two then went out to sea, tied an anchor to Sakakibara's body, and threw it overboard.